hecikmc/so_long-42cursus/README.md

 The program checks all the requirements as well as if it can be solved, for example if the exit is not accessible by the player.

-If something is wrong, an error message will appear indicating the type of error found on the map.
+If something is wrong on the map, an error message will appear indicating the type of error found on the map.

+Maps containing enemies have an 'f' in the name (bonus).

 Example of valid map:
 ```shell